verrazzano/docs/content/en/docs/guides/ha/prod-upgrade.md

 ---
-title: "Upgrade Prod Install to HA Guide"
+title: "Upgrade prod Installation for High Availability"
-linkTitle: "Upgrade Prod to HA"
+linkTitle: "Upgrade prod installation"
-description: "A guide for upgrading a `prod` install to be highly available"
+description: "A guide for upgrading a `prod` installation for a highly available environment"
 weight: 3
 draft: false
 ---

-The precise steps required to upgrade a Verrazzano environment to be highly available will vary based the configuration of each environment.
-Use the following steps as a guide:
+The exact steps required to upgrade a Verrazzano environment to achieve high availability will vary based on the configuration of each environment.

-1. Assess if your Kubernetes configuration requires changes to support the level of high availability you want to achieve.
-Refer to [Configure High Availability]({{< relref "/docs/setup/customizing/ha.md" >}}) for additional information.
+1. Assess whether your Kubernetes configuration must be updated to support the level of high availability that you want to achieve.
+See [Configure High Availability]({{< relref "/docs/setup/customizing/ha.md" >}}).

-1. The Verrazzano installation must be version 1.4.0 or higher before it can be upgraded to be highly available.
-Follow the [Upgrade Verrazzano]({{< relref "/docs/setup/upgrade/_index.md" >}}) instructions if an upgrade is required.
+1. Upgrade Verrazzano to v1.4.0 or later.
+See [Upgrade Verrazzano]({{< relref "/docs/setup/upgrade/_index.md" >}}).

-1. The folder [examples/ha]({{< ghlink path="examples/ha/README.md" >}}) contains complete examples of Verrazzano installations that are highly available.
-The  file [ha.yaml]({{< ghlink raw=true path="examples/ha/ha.yaml" >}}) will be used as an example of how to upgrade a default `prod` install to be highly available.
-The actual changes will vary for each environment.
+1. The [examples/ha]({{< ghlink path="examples/ha/README.md" >}}) directory contains examples of highly available Verrazzano installations.
+The following example uses the [ha.yaml]({{< ghlink raw=true path="examples/ha/ha.yaml" >}}) file as an example of how to upgrade a default prod installation to a highly available Verrazzano environment.

+   a.
 Create a patch file:
    ```
-   cat > patch.yaml <<EOF
+   $ cat > patch.yaml <<EOF
    spec:
      components:
        authProxy: